KeplerGO/kadenza/README.md

 ### Citation

-`kadenza` was created by Geert Barentsen for NASA's Kepler/K2 Guest Observer Office.
+`kadenza` was created by [Geert Barentsen](https://github.com/barentsen) and [José Vinícius de Miranda Cardoso](https://github.com/mirca) for NASA's Kepler/K2 Guest Observer Office.
 If this tool aided your research, please consider offering co-authorship to the authors, or at the very least, cite this tool using both the [DOI identifier](https://doi.org/10.5281/zenodo.344973) and the [ASCL entry](https://ascl.net/code/v/1891) using the following BibTeX entry: